staex-io/cijail/README.md

 The capability is dropped before the command is executed.

 URL filtering is implemented using HTTP/HTTPS proxy that runs locally.
-We automatically set the usual `http_proxy` and `https_proxy` variables.
+We automatically set the usual `http_proxy` and `https_proxy` variables, and similar variables for `git`, `pip`, `npm` etc.
-This is enough for most applications.
-Please, create an issue if some applications do not work.
+Please, create an issue if your build tool does not work.

 HTTPS proxy creates root CA certificate that is used to sign every response sent to the client.
 Currently this CA certificate is automatically installed as trusted into the system store.
 Usually this is enough to make most of the applications recognize it as trusted.
-Please, create an issue if some applications do not work.
+Please, create an issue if your build tool does not work.

 # Usage